 The rotor poles of a synchronous generator are electromagnets.
 They require excitation for their operation.
 The field winding needs a DC supply to produce the required flux.
 There are several excitation systems which are used to provide DC excitation current for the generator.

-In one system, power is taken from the AC generator terminals, is rectified and then supplied to the rotor field system by means of slip-rings and brushes.
+In one system, power is taken from the AC generator terminals, is rectified and then supplied to the rotor field system through slip-rings and brushes.